-- Key mitigation measures in place including enclosure of the batching plant and conveyors and truck loading and unloading inside the building. - DPIE commissioned a peer review by Todoroski Air Sciences (TAS).
+- Key mitigation measures in place including enclosure of the batching plant and conveyors and truck loading and unloading inside the building. - More than 11,000 tonnes of CO2 emissions will be removed from Sydney's roads - DPIE commissioned a peer review by Todoroski Air Sciences (TAS).
 Matters raised by TAS have been adequately addressed in the RTS. - Hanson will: - Adopt an operational air quality management plan, including on-going dust monitoring - Conduct post-commissioning air quality verification report to demonstrate that mitigation measures are achieving compliance with the criteria - Minimise the dust, odour, vapour and gas emissions throughout operation.